lukastanisic99/Newsllet/README.md

 ```shell
 ws://localhost:4000
 ```
-You subscribe to a given filter by sending the filter through the socket Example
+You subscribe to a given filter by sending the filterID (mongoDB objectID) through the socket Example
 ```shell
 6329d740d4381eae957bf59e